Trip Summary and Itinerary Map

 You'll then close the day by visiting the quaint Puerto Almanza.
 Enjoy a tranquil walk along the shore of the most southern fishing port in Argentina before your return ride to Ushuaia, arriving back to the city around 6pm.

-We return to Ushuaia around 5pm.
+You return to Ushuaia at around 5pm.

-We return to Ushuaia around 5pm.
+You return to Ushuaia at around 5pm.